5 Spatial log-Gaussian Cox process

 Using the applied example given in Jones-Todd and van Helsdingen (2024) a LGCP model is fitted to sasquatch sightings using the function fit_lgcp()

 .
-For more detais on the use of the Delauney triangluation see Section 5.1.
+For more details on the use of the Delauney triangulation see Section 5.1.

 data("sasquatch", package = "stelfi")